This proposal (along with its smaller sister records proposal) covers a

 to the next case, instead of exiting the entire switch like it would if you

-statement inside the switch case.
+had nested an if statement inside the switch case.

 Implicit break